 - Would you like to include instructions about your final resting place?

 - Do you plan to leave money to any charities?

 2. Create: Go online or work with a professional to build your plan

 Once you know what you want to accomplish, it's time to answer a number of important questions (either online or at your attorney's office) to complete the necessary estate planning documents.
 Remember, an estate plan should be designed to protect both your health and your wealth, so make sure you cover the basics—specifically, a "last will and testament."

 However, there are other documents that can help round out your estate plan, including an advance health care directive (such as a do-not-resuscitate), a power of attorney for finances, and a health care proxy.
 You can also specify your wishes for organ donations and create your own "letter to your heirs" to carry on your legacy for generations to come.

 For some people, a trust is another consideration.
 Consult your attorney about creating a living trust that can allow you to transfer title to your property from your name to a trust—while you are still alive.

 If you have your own attorney, make sure to get clarity on fixed fees versus hourly rates and how you'll be informed of the status of your plan as your attorney goes through the drafting process.

 If you decide to work with an online service provider, determine if your situation is straightforward enough so it can be handled online.
 Understand the costs up front and find out if you can directly ask an attorney questions, if needed.

 "Clients should assess their planning needs to determine whether an online service or an estate planning attorney is best suited," says Waugh.
-"Generally, if your assets are more than $1 million or have a complex financial situation, you may be better served by working directly with a tax professional and estate planning attorney to create your estate plan to ensure your financial and legacy goals are carried out."
+"Generally, if your assets are more than $1 million or have a complex planning needs, you may be better served by working with an estate planning attorney and tax professional to create your estate plan to ensure your financial and legacy goals are carried out."
 Complex situations which may merit the need to work directly with an estate planning attorney include: